fbpx

 Losing a pet is a stressful experience for every pet owner.
 Below are some recommendations to help you find your pet.

-- Check the Lost and Found pages of the shelters and rescues in your area.
-Organizations post pictures and information of every pet hoping to increase their chances of reunification.
-Don’t forget to also check the adoptable pages, since after the pet pass the stray hold period without an owner coming forward, they will move them through the system and made available for adoption.
-At the ARL, bot pages are updated every 12 minutes to show the most recent pets.
+• Check the Lost and Found pages of the shelters and rescues in your area.
+Organizations post pictures and information of every pet, hoping to increase their chances of reunification.
+Don’t forget to also check the adoptable pages, since after the pet passes the stray hold period without an owner coming forward, they will move them through the system and make them available for adoption.
+At the ARL, both pages are updated every few minutes to show the most recent pets.

 Tips for finding lost dogs